-In recent years, these gnomes have been popular in homes, especially during the holidays.
-But in recent years, they have also been designed and displayed for other holidays like Thanksgiving and Easter.
+In recent years, these gnomes have become popular in homes, especially during the holidays.
+But they have also been designed and displayed for other holidays like Thanksgiving and Easter.

 What is a gnome?

-If you wonder what a gnome is, it is a European folklore goblin or earth spirit underground creature that protects treasures huddle in the earth.
-If you want to read about their history, feel free to check out this post from the "Love to Know" website.
+If you wonder what a gnome is, it is a European folklore goblin or earth spirit underground creature that protects treasures huddled in the earth.
+If you want to read about their history, check out this post from the "Love to Know" website.

-What is in this upcycle soup can into cute gnome craft project?
+What is in this upcycle soup can into a cute gnome craft project?

 Below is a list of all the supplies I used to make these gnomes: